 Sandra Susan Smith is the Daniel and Florence Guggenheim Professor of Criminal Justice and Faculty Director of the Program in Criminal Justice Policy and Management.
+She is the Director of the Malcolm Wiener Center for Social Policy at the Harvard Kennedy School.
 She is also the Carol K. Pforzheimer Professor at the Radcliffe Institute.
 Her areas of interest include urban poverty and joblessness, social capital and social networks, and, more recently, the front end of criminal case processing, with a particular interest in the short- and long-term consequences of pretrial detention and diversion.
 In each of these areas, racial inequality and its root causes are core areas of concern.

 Smith's publications include Lone Pursuit: Distrust and Defensive Individualism among the Black Poor; The Criminal Justice System as a Labor Market Institution, co-edited with Jonathan Simon; and the forthcoming The Cultural Logics of Job-Matching Assistance.
 Her research on these topics has also been published in academic journals, including the American Journal of Sociology, The Annals of the American Academy of Political and Social Sciences, the Annual Review of Sociology, The DuBois Review, Ethnic and Racial Studies, Social Problems, Social Science Research, The Sociological Quarterly, and Work and Occupations.